foliant-docs/foliantcontrib.history/README.md

 # History

-History is a preprocessor that generates single linear history of releases for multiple Git repositories based on their changelogs.
+History is a preprocessor that generates single linear history of releases for multiple Git repositories based on their changelog files, tags, or commits.
 The history may be represented as Markdown, and as RSS feed.

 ## Installation